 Within a data warehouse, there are several data stores (repositories for data).
 Three stores are of interest above: detail tables, summary tables, and data marts.
-Organizations often store transactions that are up to 90 days old in a detail store, transactions that are up to a year old in a summary store, and additional data 'snapshots' in data marts.
+Organizations often store transactions that are up to 90 days old in a detail store, transactions that are up to a year old in a summary store, and additional data snapshots in data marts.
 The three data stores share a common requirement -- they must maintain hundreds of gigabytes of data.

 To perform queries, data warehouse users can use the SAS System with SAS syntax or PROC SQL syntax.
-Alternatively, the software supports use of other vendors' applications that allow pass-through SQL and comply with other non-SAS connection standards.
+Alternatively, the software supports use of other vendors' applications that allow Pass-Through SQL and comply with other connection standards that are not SAS.
 In brief, SPD Server can contribute significantly to objectives for a data warehouse: to deliver low-cost, relevant, machine-independent, and timely information to users throughout the organization.